steuernb/NLR-Parser/README.md

 ## Citation
 * For using the NLR motifs, please cite [Jupe et al. (2012)](http://www.biomedcentral.com/1471-2164/13/75)
-* A publication for the NLR-parser is in preparateion.
+* A publication for the NLR-parser is in preparation.
 Until then, please use [http://github.com/steuernb/NLR-Parser](http://github.com/steuernb/NLR-Parser) or contact [us](mailto:burkhard.steuernagel@jic.ac.uk) and get us on board.